patchlevel/event-sourcing/docs/cli.md

     new StoreMigrateCommand(
         $oldStore,
         $newStore,
-        [new AggregateToStreamHeaderTranslator()],
+        [new ExtractEventTagTranslator()],
     ),
 );
 ```
 The third constructor argument is a list of [translators](message.md#translator)
 that are applied to every message before it is written into the new store.
-The `AggregateToStreamHeaderTranslator` converts the `AggregateHeader` into the stream based headers
+The `ExtractEventTagTranslator` reads the tags from the events and adds them as `TagsHeader`,
-and is what you need for a migration to the `StreamDoctrineDbalStore`.
+which is what you need for a migration to the `TaggableDoctrineDbalStore`.
+If both stores work with the same headers, you can leave the list empty.

 Events are written in batches.
 You can control the batch size with the `buffer` option: